CiscoSecurity/amp-03-sha256-to-network-connections/README.md

 python sha256_to_network_connections.py a253ae6f8fb5733319545b34f3bc1266463c2b40c67bcbbf33a089f82ffd73d0
 ```

+The script prints the connection information to the console and will write a file to disk containing the unique remote IP and port pairs.

-For use in large environments with over 3000 endpoints it is possible to hit the hourly API rate limit and not get a complete list.
+NOTE: For use in large environments with over 3000 endpoints it is possible to hit the hourly API rate limit and not get a complete list.